wildansupernova/Seleksi-2018-Tugas-2/README.md

 # Troubleshooting
 1. If `php artisan migrate` not work.
 Maybe the config of .env is wrong or the file missing or maybe the database not follow the rule above.
 The mysql database should have `earthquake` database.
 Another possibilities that `epicentrums` table has exist ini `earthquake` database, please delete first and try again `php artisan migrate`.
 Please kindly check the error too if not listed in here
+2. **Don't Forget to enable your internet, cause this dashboard use google maps**